misudashi/systems/index.md

 # Misudashi's 2nd Brain

 Hi, I am Misudashi.
-Welcome to my personal website, that I call my **2nd Brain**. (fancy name)
+Welcome to my personal website, that I call my **2nd Brain** (fancy name) !

-This is possible because of [neuron](https://neuron.zettel.page/), a powerful tool I have been using since Saturday, 13th of August 2022.
-[GitHub Pages](https://pages.github.com/) is used in my case to publish my notes.
+This is possible because of [Neuron](https://neuron.zettel.page/), a powerful tool I have been using since *Saturday, 13th of August 2022*.
+[GitHub Pages](https://pages.github.com/) are used in my case to publish my notes.

 ## Why ?